Janet Ellis: 1988–1999

 After leaving Blue Peter Ellis scaled back her presenting commitments in order to spend time bringing up her family.
 During this period she presented the BBC's Open Air programme, wrote a book entitled How to Get Married Without Divorcing Your Family with her friend and ex Blue Peter co-host Caron Keating in 1994, and provided voiceovers for numerous advertisements.
-She also presented the Daz Challenge in the TV ads for 3 years and occasionally appeared as a co-presenter on Danny Baker's BBC Radio 1 show.
+She also presented the Daz Challenge in the television advertisements for three years and occasionally appeared as a co-presenter on Danny Baker's BBC Radio 1 show.

 2000–2013

 Ellis returned to the TV screen in 2000.
 She played a TV reporter in an episode of the first full series of Waking the Dead in 2001.
 She has been appearing on the Channel 5 (then known as Five) show The Wright Stuff since 2002 as a regular panellist, and on BBC Radio 4's Broadcasting House.
 She also presented Housebusters between 2003 and 2005 on Five.
 This was followed by the week-long documentary series Life Blood in 2004, also aired on Five, and the 2005 series of The Great Garden Challenge for Channel 4.

 In January 2007, Ellis appeared on the BBC reality singing show Just the Two of Us partnered with Alexander O'Neal.
 Despite being 'saved' by Stewart Copeland on the first night, on 3 January 2007 she was the second celebrity to be eliminated, after judge CeCe Sammy described her as having the vocal characteristics of "a cat on speed".
 Ellis managed to show good humour in the face of the defeat, stating that she had had "fun, a lot of fun".

 In May 2008, she appeared naked in a magazine in support of PETA and in June of the same year she won The Weakest Link Blue Peter celebrity charity special.
 She donated the winnings of £13,150 to Maggie's Centres, a cancer care charity.

 In December 2009, Ellis narrated The Man Behind the Masquerade, a BBC documentary about Kit Williams.
 She was the voice of numerous Mexican gerbils in El Nombre, and has appeared on BBC's Antiques Road Trip with daughter Sophie; Bargain Hunt and Cash in the Attic.

 In December 2010, Janet and her daughter Sophie appeared on Channel 4's The Million Pound Drop Live.
 Also shown on Channel 4 on 22 December 2010, Ellis competed in the Come Dine with Me celebrity Christmas special.
 The winner's prize of £1,000 was donated to charity.
 Ellis won, beating singer Tony Christie and actress Susie Amy into joint second place, with musician and actor Goldie bringing up the rear.

 In January 2012 Ellis returned to her first love of acting by starring in a production of Alan Bennett's comedy play Green Forms for a week at the Tabard Theatre in Chiswick in order to raise money for Maggie's Centres.